relating to a space (physical or virtual) where experiences are created by the diverse values and needs of the people who interact with it.

 Until, that is, I had a moment where I thought maybe my chosen profession was seriously flawed.

 I carried those patients with me in my mind as I went back to work, measuring more occupied rooms and witnessing the non-stop activity in the halls.
 Many of the nurses came up to me that day to ask what I was doing and why.
-I found that with a little persuasion they were willing to answer my questions about what might be needed to do their jobs better, help the patients heal faster, and generally make their day-to-day more sustainable.
+I found that with a little persuasion they were willing to answer my questions about what might be needed to do their jobs better, help the patients be more comfortable and heal faster, and generally make their day-to-day more sustainable.

 They had wonderful ideas and unique insights - rightly so as they were on the ground, doing the work.